kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

       </p>
       <h3>SwingU</h3>
         <p>
           In 2021 I joined an established startup in the golf app market. (yeah...
 I know... me as a golfer?!?!)
 The company was running on some pretty old tech so the goal was to help move them off of a single EC2 instance running mostly legacy .NET Framework 4.7 to a more modern cloud stack that could scale.
-There were many challenges, and the TTPP (typical toxic people problem), but sadly along the way the product manager died in front of the company while presenting at the first all-hands meeting back in the office since the start of the pandemic.
+There were many challenges, and TTPP (typical toxic people problems), but sadly along the way the product manager died in front of the company while presenting at the first all-hands meeting back in the office since the start of the pandemic.
 I should have walked at this point but I stuck around.
       </p>
       <p>
         After several months I scheduled a meeting the CEO and CTO to discuss a plan for how I'd agree to continuing to work at the company but was fired by the CTO the day before the meeting (the CTO was soon thereafter gone from the company as well).
 You can see my <router-link to="/slides/sports-app-product-team-proposal">proposal presentation here</router-link>.